Parliament of Kazakhstan

-The Mäjilis, the lower house, has 98 seats.
-Members are elected for five-year terms through a mixed-member majoritarian representation system.
-The Mäjilis plays a role in Kazakhstan’s legislative process, responsible for passing laws, approving the national budget, ratifying international treaties, and overseeing the executive branch.
-It also holds significant power in confirming key government appointments, such as the Prime Minister and cabinet members.
+The Mäjilis, the lower house, had 98 seats.
+Members were elected for five-year terms through a mixed-member majoritarian representation system.
+The Mäjilis played a role in Kazakhstan’s legislative process, responsible for passing laws, approving the national budget, ratifying international treaties, and overseeing the executive branch.
+It also held power in confirming key government appointments, such as the Prime Minister and cabinet members.

-The Senate, the upper house, consists of 50 deputies who are appointed either by local legislative bodies (mäslihats), the President, or the Assembly of People of Kazakhstan for six-year terms.
-The Senate's responsibilities include reviewing and approving laws passed by the Mäjilis, confirming presidential appointments to the judiciary and executive branches, and approving key presidential decrees, particularly those related to military force or the declaration of a state of emergency.
-The Senate also represents regional interests of Kazakhstan, providing a more localized perspective in the national legislative process.
+The Senate, the upper house, consisted of 50 deputies who were appointed either by local legislative bodies (mäslihats), the President, or the Assembly of People of Kazakhstan for six-year terms.
+The Senate's responsibilities included reviewing and approving laws passed by the Mäjilis, confirming presidential appointments to the judiciary and executive branches, and approving key presidential decrees, particularly those related to military force or the declaration of a state of emergency.
+The Senate also represented regional interests of Kazakhstan, providing a more localized perspective in the national legislative process.

-The Parliament of Kazakhstan was established under the Constitution in 1995, following the dissolution of the Supreme Council.
+The Parliament of Kazakhstan was established under the 1995 Constitution of Kazakhstan, following the dissolution of the Supreme Council.
 The bicameral system marked a shift from the previous unicameral legislature.
 Over time, the Parliament has evolved to play a key role in shaping the legislative framework of Kazakhstan, contributing to the development of national policies and governance, and ensuring checks and balances within the political system.